PatrykLes/component-importer/README.md

 To install run `yarn add @framerjs/component-importer`.

+## Command Line

+Run `component-importer --help` for documentation on how to use the component-importer from the command-line.

+### Example: writing a simple CLI

 The component importer exposes a few functions, the most useful one is the `compile` functions which takes a `CompileOptions` as input and returns an `EmitResult[]`.

-### Example: writing a simple CLI

 ```typescript
 import { compile } from "@framerjs/component-importer"